unora-project/unora-project.github.io/docs/professions/types/fishing.md

-ls# Fishing
+# Fishing

 Fishing is a secondary profession in Unora that is able to be learned by all aislings.
+It's used for catching fish.

 ## Where to learn